 Lysine is an essential six-carbon dibasic amino acid.1L-Lysine uptake into cells is generally efficient.
 Saturable and unsaturable transport systems have been described, as well as a sodium-independent carrier of the y+ type that is specific for L-lysine.2,3 In common with other amino acids, an excess of lysine beyond that needed for protein synthesis is degraded through the Krebs cycle after removal of amino groups, yielding energy.
 Early workers in intermediary metabolism noted that the keto acid of lysine could not replace the amino acid in the diet and correctly concluded that lysine did not participate in classic transamination.
 The initial steps in the degradation of lysine remained uncertain, however, until relatively recently.

 It is now recognized that the major pathway for the degradation of lysine involves transfer of the ε amino group to α-ketoglutarate through the stable intermediate saccharopine.4-6 The end result of transamination is thereby achieved, although by a different mechanism.
-Two enzymatic steps are involved, which are ...
+Two enzymatic steps ...